pubsubdb/pubsubdb/README.md

 ```

 ### Sub
-Suppose you need to listen in on the results of all computations on a particular topic, not just the ones you initiated.
-In that case, you can use the `sub` method.
+Use the `sub` method to listen in on the results of all computations on a particular topic.

 This is useful in scenarios where you're interested in monitoring global computation results, performing some action based on them, or even just logging them for auditing purposes.